benzittlau/swc-import-error-reproduction-repo/readme.md

 ### Renaming the package

-If I rename the packages folder to "bignumber" and modify the import to match, the script runs successfully.
+If I rename the imported packages folder to "bignumber" and modify the import to match, the script runs successfully.

 ```
 node --loader @swc-node/register/esm --no-warnings=ExperimentalWarning src/index.ts